Code-Institute-Submissions/Sonicbasedrop-ms1-core-athletics_OctResub/README.md

 #### Test Results
   ![Test Results](assets/images/readme-images/test-result.png)

-   * All Pages were run through the W3C HTML Validator and showed?
-     CSS Stylesheet was run through the W3C CSS Validator and showed no errors
+   * All Pages were run through the W3C HTML Validator and showed CSS Stylesheet was run through the W3C CSS Validator and showed no errors

    * As a First Time user, I want to easily understand the main purpose of the site and learn more about CA. - Testing was performed to ensure CA information was displayed on the Home Page.